 What is the importance of accreditation?

-Accreditation is essential for ensuring standards of education, allowing employers and institutions to trust that a student has been sufficiently educated.
+Accreditation ensures education standards.
+Employers and institutions trust it to confirm a student’s sufficient education.
 It also makes transferring credits easier, provides access to federal and state funding, and maintains private sector confidence.